saobangmath/CZ4034-Aspect-Classification-Model/README.md

 # Step-by-step to reproduce the baseline results (~91% on public leaderboard)

+Note: all paths (either in the jupyter notebook file, in the config file or as argument when executing commands) should be modified accordingly.

 ## 1. Preprocess train and test data

 1. First download the datasets and place it in `data/orig/` directory.
 Create empty directories `data/processed/` and `data/processed/splits`.